 The views of the community have a clear impact on what Suffolk Fire and Rescue Service decide to do.
 These views are captured through the consultation that supports our Integrated Risk Management Planning process.

-We will continuously improve our leadership, capacity, communications, relationships, organisational culture, use of resources and underpinning processes to ensure they enable us to best lead the Service in realising our aims.
+We will seek to continuously improve our leadership, capacity, communications, relationships, organisational culture, use of resources and underpinning processes to ensure they help us meet community expectations.
 We will promote diversity, equality and fairness in all that we do.
 We will achieve these aims within the financial constraints that are impacting on all public services.

 Community Risk Reduction

 We will work with stakeholders, partners and communities to reduce the risk of death and injury to people, and damage to property and the environment, through effective Prevention and Protection activities.

 We will maintain resilient arrangements to ensure we have the right fire stations, firefighters, fire engines and equipment at the right place and at the right time to meet our statutory and discretionary responsibilities and the appropriate expectations of the public.

 Health and Safety

 Firefighting is inherently risky - we will maintain and improve our arrangements for meeting our statutory health and safety responsibilities, reducing the number and seriousness of accidents to our staff, and reduce our levels of sickness absence by focusing on improving our health and safety culture.

 Training and Development